 - The Good Governance Group has completed the annual review of governance arrangements at resource level and in line with the CIPFA/SOLACE Delivering Good Governance Framework.
 Governance improvement actions have also been identified and are included in Resource/Service Action Plans.
-Progress against actions including those highlighted as significant governance areas for action will be reported to the Senior Management Team and committee. - In the 2019-20 annual audit report, the external auditor commended the council's annual governance statement as good practice for the second year. - All Directors completed their annual Statement of Assurance and where relevant assurances have been provided. - The council prepares and publishes an Annual Governance Statement which is aligned with national guidance and reflects on the adequacy and effectiveness of the council's governance arrangements.
-This is independently considered by External Audit and published with the Annual Accounts and separately on a dedicated governance web page. - The annual review of governance arrangements for the council's at Arm's Length External Organisation (ALEO) and key external service providers has not highlighted any compliance issues. - The annual review of the Local Code of Corporate Governance was completed and the revised Code was approved by committee and re-published on the council's website. - Whilst temporary decision making arrangements were put into place as a result of the Pandemic restrictions on people gathering, all agendas, reports and decisions continued to be published (except those exempt under the Local Government (Scotland) Act 1973) on the council's website.
-Arrangements were put in place for subtitled recordings of committee meetings which can be found on the council's YouTube page. http://bit.ly/SL_Committees. - The Risk and Audit Scrutiny Committee considered the adequacy and effectiveness of the council's governance arrangements and internal control environment and approved the Annual Governance Statement and Accounts.
+Progress against actions including those highlighted as significant governance areas for action will be reported to the Senior Management Team and Committee. - In the 2020/2021 annual audit report, the external auditor commended the Council's annual governance statement as good practice for the second year. - All Directors completed their annual Statement of Assurance and where relevant assurances have been provided. - The Council prepares and publishes an Annual Governance Statement which is aligned with national guidance and reflects on the adequacy and effectiveness of the Council's governance arrangements.
+This is independently considered by External Audit and published with the Annual Accounts and separately on a dedicated governance web page. - The annual review of governance arrangements for the Council's at Arm's Length External Organisation (ALEO) and key external service providers has not highlighted any compliance issues. - The annual review of the Local Code of Corporate Governance was completed, and the revised Code was approved by Committee and re-published on the Council's website. - Whilst temporary decision-making arrangements were put into place as a result of the pandemic restrictions on people gathering, all agendas, reports and decisions continued to be published (except those exempt under the Local Government (Scotland) Act 1973) on the council's website.
+Arrangements were put in place for subtitled recordings of Committee meetings which can be found on the council's YouTube page.
+All Committee and Forum meetings are livestreamed to the Council's YouTube page http://bit.ly/SL_Committees. - The Risk and Audit Scrutiny Committee considered the adequacy and effectiveness of the Council's governance arrangements and internal control environment and approved the Annual Governance Statement and Accounts. - Internal audit activity has continued to be reported to the Senior Management Team and to the Risk and Audit Scrutiny Committee.

-- Internal audit activity has continued to be reported to the Senior Management Team and to the Risk and Audit Scrutiny Committee. - Internal Audit changed how their findings are presented to the Risk and Audit Scrutiny Committee to improve scrutiny. - Outcomes from external audit and inspection activity was reported to the appropriate committee and action plans were developed for implementation where required.
+- Internal Audit changed how their findings are presented to the Risk and Audit Scrutiny Committee to improve scrutiny. - Outcomes from external audit and inspection activity was reported to the appropriate Committee and action plans were developed for implementation where required.